 PHYS 410 Advanced Electricity and Magnetism with Lab Study of electromagnetic field theory, electrostatics, potential theory, dielectric and magnetic media, Maxwell's field equations, and electromagnetic waves; vector calculus developed as needed.
 PHYS-370 and MATH-280 All course prerequisites must be met with a minimum grade of C-.

 PHYS 420 Quantum Mechanics with Lab Study of the principles and mathematical techniques of quantum mechanics with applications to barrier problems, the harmonic oscillator, and the hydrogen atom.
-PHYS-340 and MATH-280 All course prerequisites must be met with a minimum grade of C-.
+Must have taken MATH-280.
+All course prerequisites must be met with a minimum grade of C-.

 PHYS 480 Special Topics Techniques Special Topics offerings focus on a physics topic not addressed in the department's regular offerings.
 Possible topics include general relativity and cosmology, solid state physics, particle physics, soft condensed matter physics, biological physics, advanced laboratory techniques, and fluid mechanics.
 Check the course schedule to see when Special Topics courses are being offered.